aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/animate-charts-pptx-aspose-slides-java/_index.md

 }
 ```

-### Feature 3: Animating Chart Series
+### Step 3: Animating Chart Series – Create Dynamic PowerPoint Charts
-Add animations to different series of a chart.

-#### Overview
-Apply various animation effects to make your charts more dynamic and engaging.
+Apply a fade effect to the whole chart, then animate each series individually so they appear one after another.

 ```java
 import com.aspose.slides.Presentation;
 import com.aspose.slides.ISlide;